AzureSphereCloudEnabledAltair8800/RetroGames/README.md

-# Retro Games for CPM and Microsoft Basic
+# Altair 8800 Retro Games for CPM and Microsoft Basic

 ## How to copy to the CP/M filesystem